rcsoccersim/manual/source/coach.rst

 which are defined in section 7.7.7.

-**Define-message**: Define messages are the most complex messages in CLang, because they define and combine the components which the coach wants to share with the players, like conditions, directives, regions, actions, and rules.
-By defining acomponent its is assigned an ID which the coach can use to refer to it in later messages.
+**Define-message**: Define messages are the most complex messages in CLang, because they define and combine the components that the coach wants to share with the players, like conditions, directives, regions, actions, and rules.
+By defining a component it is assigned an ID which the coach can use to refer to it at later messages.